zeroby0/belab.xyz/guides/breadboard.md

 ![Wiring](./breadboard/wiring.jpg)

-This page describes the wiring of a breadboard and certain best practises to save your sanity.
+This page describes the wiring of a breadboard and certain best practices to save your sanity.

 ::: tip
 The side rails are shorted vertically, and the middle strips are shorted horizontally.
 Observe the metal bars on the right half of the picture.